 5. Do not hesitate to reach out and get the support you need.
 Handling the estate of your beloved parent is difficult so do not go through it alone.
 Be sure to reach out to your spouse, siblings, family members or trusted advisor who can help you through this process.
 These circumstances may seem overwhelming, so do not be afraid to ask for help.
 Your Florida probate attorney and his staff are also ready to answer any questions or concerns.

-6. When your parent passed away, was your parent single or married?
+6. After death, was your parent single or married?
 This may seem like a simple question, but is it?
 If your parent was married, is this your parent as well or a spouse from a later marriage?
 The answers may have an impact on who is in charge and how assets will be distributed.
 In addition, if you have a surviving parent, you may have additional concerns to think about to ensure he or she is safe during this emotional and difficult time.

 7. Do you currently have your deceased parent’s original estate planning documents?
 Are you named as the personal representative of the last will and testament or trustee of the trust agreement?
 If you do not know the answer to these questions or have concerns about them, do not feel alone.
 Your Florida estate planning and probate attorney can help you determine what to do next.